loopholelabs/wasm-toolkit/README.md

   * Dwarf source file and line number ranges
   * Dwarf paramater names
   * Wasi preview1 call and return values
+  * Function call count and timings summary
+  * Watch globals by name (i32 only so far)

 * POC Embedding a file into a wasm which is then available to the module.